 Each 12″ custom made.
 Side A is a re-recording of Miller’s record noise created in 1985 onto a lacquer, which wears away and constantly evolves with new pops/scratches appearing.
 On the b-side, the Bach Fugue score is etched into the record via screw-driver by the artist.

-Lights in the Center of Your Head (LP)
+Trinary System: Lights in the Center of Your Head and Amplify the Amplifiers Bandcamp.

 The crushing 1977 proto-Riot Grrrl archival 7″ from F.U.K. gets the feature treatment from Dusted Magazine.